rootsandberries/irm-r-and-litsearchr/setup.md

 If you'd like to run R and RStudio locally on your own machine, you need to install **R** and **RStudio** separately.
 R is the underlying statistical computing environment, but using R alone is no fun.
 RStudio is a graphical integrated development environment (IDE) that makes using R much easier and more interactive.
 You need to install R before you install RStudio.
 Once installed, because RStudio is an IDE, RStudio will run R in the background.
 You do not need to run it separately.

+## Data

+To download the files needed for this lesson, they can be found [here](https://figshare.com/articles/dataset/litsearchr_lc_files/12753506/2).
+You can save the files to your desktop.

 ### Windows

 #### If you already have R and RStudio installed